-Figure 32-7.
+Figure 33-12.
 Hardware Capacitive Voltage Divider Block Diagram

-An example to configure ADC for CVD operation:
+This is an example to configure ADC for CVD operation:

 - 1. Configure Port:

 - a.
 Disable pin output driver (refer to the TRISx register)

 - b.
 Configure pin as analog (refer to the ANSELx register)

 - 2. Configure the ADC module:

 - a.
 Select ADC conversion clock

 - b.
 Configure voltage reference

 - c.
 Select ADC input channel

 - d.
 Configure precharge (ADPRE) and acquisition (ADACQ) time period

 - e.
 Select precharge polarity (PPOL)

 - f.
 Enable Double Sampling (DSEN)

+ADC - Analog-to-Digital Converter with ...

 - g.
-Turn on ADC module

-- 3. Configure ADC interrupt (optional):

-- a.
-Clear ADC interrupt flag

-- b.
-Enable ADC interrupt

-- c.
-Enable global interrupt (GIE bit)(1)

-- 4. Start double sample conversion by setting the GO bit.

-- 5. Wait for ADC conversion to complete by one of the following:

-- Polling the GO bit

-- Waiting for the ADC interrupt (if interrupt is enabled)

-- 6. Second ADC conversion depends on the state of CONT:

-- a.
-If CONT = 1, both conversions will repeat automatically from a single trigger.

-- b.
-If CONT = 0, each conversion must be triggered separately.

-- 7. The ADERR register contains the CVD result.

-8. Clear the ADC interrupt flag (if interrupt is enabled).
+Turn on ADC module - Configure ADC interrupt (optional): - a.
+Clear ADC interrupt flag - b.
+Enable ADC interrupt - c.
+Enable global interrupt (GIE bit)(1) - 4.
+Start double sample conversion by setting the GO bit. - 5.
+Wait for ADC conversion to complete by one of the following: - Polling the GO bit - Waiting for the ADC interrupt (if interrupt is enabled) - 6.
+Second ADC conversion depends on the state of CONT: - a.
+If CONT = 1, both conversion will repeat automatically form a single trigger. - b.
+If CONT = 0, each conversion must be triggered separately. - 7.
+ADERR register contains the CVD result - Clear the ADC interrupt flag (if interrupt is enabled).

-1. With global interrupts disabled (GIE = 0), the device will wake from Sleep, but will not enter an Interrupt Service Routine.
+With global interrupts disabled (GIE = 0), the device will wake from Sleep, but will not enter an Interrupt Service Routine.

-32.4.9.1 CVD Operation
+33.4.9.1 CVD Operation

-A CVD operation begins with the ADC's internal Sample-and-Hold capacitor (C{HOLD}) being disconnected from the path, which connects it to the external capacitive sensor node.
-While disconnected, C{HOLD} is precharged to V{DD} or discharged to V{SS} .
-If the PCSC bit is clear, the sensor node is either discharged or charged to V{SS} or V{DD} , respectively, to the opposite level of C{HOLD} .
+A CVD operation begins with the ADC's internal Sample-and-Hold capacitor ( $C{HOLD}$ ) being disconnected from the path, which connects it to the external capacitive sensor node.
+While disconnected, $C{HOLD}$ is precharged to $V{DD}$ or discharged to $V{SS}$ .
+If the PCSC bit is clear, the sensor node is either discharged or charged to $V{SS}$ or $V{DD}$ , respectively to the opposite level of $C{HOLD}$ .
 If PCSC is set, the external capacitive sensor node receives no precharge.
-When the precharge phase is complete, the V{DD}/V{SS} bias paths for the two nodes are disconnected and the paths between C{HOLD} and the external sensor node is reconnected, at which time the acquisition phase of the CVD operation begins.
-During acquisition, a capacitive voltage divider is formed between the precharged C{HOLD} and sensor nodes, resulting in a final voltage level setting on C{HOLD} , which is determined by the capacitances and precharge levels of the two nodes.
-After acquisition, the ADC converts the voltage level on C{HOLD} .
-This process is then repeated with the selected precharge levels inverted for both the C{HOLD} and the sensor nodes.
+When the precharge phase is complete, the $V{DD}/V{SS}$ bias paths for the two nodes are disconnected and the paths between $C{HOLD}$ and the external sensor node is reconnected, at which time the acquisition phase of the CVD operation begins.
+During acquisition, a capacitive voltage divider is formed between the precharged $C{HOLD}$ and sensor nodes, which results in a final voltage level setting on $C{HOLD}$ , which is determined by the capacitances and precharge levels of the two nodes.
+After acquisition, the ADC converts the voltage level on $C{HOLD}$ .
+This process is then repeated with the selected precharge levels inverted for both the $C{HOLD}$ and the sensor nodes.
 The waveform for two CVD measurements, which is known as differential CVD measurement, is shown in the following figure.

-Figure 32-8.
+Figure 33-13.
 Differential CVD Measurement Waveform